 My name is Leah Klassen.
 I am Manitoba born and bred - I grew up in the small towns of Elm Creek and Morden, completed my undergraduate degree in Brandon and then moved to Winnipeg to attend law school.
-After graduating from Robson Hall, I articled at the Legal Help Centre and became passionate about finding ways to increase access to legal services.
+After graduating from Robson Hall, I articled at the Legal Help Centre and became passionate about finding ways to make legal services accessible to everyone.